quic/sense/README.md

 that each apply our pre-trained models to a specific use-case.
 Launching each demo is as simple as running the script in terminal as described below.

-#### Demo 1: Gesture Recognition
+#### Demo 1: Action Recognition

-`examples/run_gesture_recognition.py` applies our pre-trained models to hand gesture recognition.
+`examples/run_gesture_recognition.py` applies our pre-trained models to action recognition.
-30 gestures are supported (see full list [here](https://github.com/TwentyBN/sense/blob/master/sense/downstream_tasks/gesture_recognition/__init__.py)).
+30 actions are supported (see full list [here](https://github.com/TwentyBN/sense/blob/master/sense/downstream_tasks/gesture_recognition/__init__.py)).

 Usage: